We measure how we are performing against the Consumer Standards and Tenant Satisfaction Measures through:

 • Other performance information that we report on every three months.

-• Customers on our Customers Standards Group review this performance information every three months and hold us to account.
+• Customers on our Customer Committee review this performance information and hold us to account.

 • You can view the results of our annual TSM perception survey for 2024/25 on this page here.
 We contacted customers via email and telephone in July and August 2024, receiving 1,301 responses.
 This equates to 18% of our customers.
 You can read a copy of the questionnaire we used here and a summary document outlining our approach here.